 An Advent calendar is a special calendar that counts the days in Advent.
 These special calendars were first used by the German Lutherans in the 19th century.

 Traditional Advent calendars featured manger scenes, Saint Nicholas, or more general winter scenes.
-Modern calendars range in themes, from cartoons to sports, to hobbies or more.
-Just a few themes I found in a simple search included wine, Lego, chocolate, cookies, toys, and more.
+There are many pre-made Advent calendars that range in themes, from cartoons to sports, to hobbies or more.
+Just a few themes I found in a simple search included wine, Lego Advent calendars, chocolate, cookies, toys, and more.

-Reuseable Advent calendars often have a small pocket or drawer for sweet treats or a tiny gift each day.
-Those calendars are also good to include Scriptures or fun holiday activities on little pieces of paper.
+Reusable Advent calendars often have a small pocket or drawer for sweet treats or a tiny gift each day.
+Those calendars are a great way to include Scriptures or fun holiday activities on little pieces of paper.
 Each day pull one out to read and do.
 One year I even made an Advent calendar out of matchboxes!

-The list below shares LOTS of ideas for tiny gifts that will fit in these little pockets or drawers.
+The list below shares LOTS of ideas for little gifts that will fit in these little pockets or drawers.

-Other Advent calendars are made of heavy paper or cardboard and have a simple window to open each day.
-Behind the window may be a Bible verse, poem, prayer, song, part of the Christmas story to read, or a game or puzzle.
+You can also find paper, cardboard, or a wooden Advent calendar with a simple window to open each day.
+Behind the window may be a Bible verse, poem, prayer, song, part of the Christmas story to read, a game, puzzle, or other Christmas activities.

-I’ve also seen people wrap larger boxes or gifts and number them to be opened each day.
+I’ve also seen people wrap larger boxes or gifts and number them to be opened each day of December.
 This is a great idea to do with Christmas books for Children but you could also include any of the larger gifts from the list below.

 Simplify this idea even further and stick each gift in a numbered paper bag.
 We have even more ideas for handmade Advent calendars on the blog.